 The stats are sobering: about 75 per cent of sexually active men and women will have at least one HPV infection in their lifetime.
 HPV is the most common sexually transmitted infection in the world, with over 100 types.

 Some types of HPV are low-risk, causing genital warts, and others are high-risk causing cancer.
 For men, there is a risk of cancer in the anus and penis.
 In women, there is a risk of abnormal cervical cell changes, as well as anal cancer.
 There has also been a rise of cancer in the back of the throat, including the tonsils, base of the tongue and soft palate in both men and women.

-As I write this, in the midst of Canada’s first HPV Prevention Week, I think the best way to tell the story is through someone who has been told “you have cancer.”
+It’s Canada’s Third Annual HPV Prevention Week, and I think the best way to tell the story is through someone who has been told “you have cancer.”

 Beth Dangerfield was 37 years old with a young daughter and she says her “close call” (she is fine now – read her whole story) was a powerful learning experience and reality check.
 In Beth’s words:

 “The overriding theme, and perhaps the most distressing part about my story is that there were so many things I didn’t know.
 That there were things I could have done to protect myself and my family from going through this very stressful experience…